hbk91/2021StudyNotes/BIWS_ExcelCourse.md

 - **Reversing a column:** Suppose the column is in AM24:AM29.
 Use the following trick: INDEX($AM$24:$AM$28,ROWS($AM24:$AM$28)), and drag the formula to as many items as in the original column.
 - **Reversing a row:** Suppose the column is in AN39:AS39.
 Use the following trick: INDEX($AN$39:$AR$39,1,COLUMNS(AN$39:$AR$39)), and drag the formula to as many items as in the original row.

+## Handy Tips & Tricks Excel:

+- Always use `INDEX` and `MATCH`, instead of `CHOOSE` to select scenarios. `CHOOSE` doesn't accept the scenarios as a range in cells, and each scenario needs to be specified individually.

+## Circular References:

+- They mostly crop up while calculating interest expense/income, and cash balances together.
+Also while calculating implied share price.

 ## Chrome Shortcuts:

 - **Enable Keyboard Shortcuts:** Settings > See all settings > General tab > Scroll to Keyboard shortcuts and select Keyboard shortcuts on, save changes